Sponsorship opportunities are available! Learn more...

-The Space Resources Roundtable brings together space professionals, natural resources industry personnel, financial and legal experts, policy analysts, and entrepreneurs interested in developing the resources of space, including the Moon, Mars, asteroids, comets, and other bodies of the Solar System.
-The goal of the Space Resources Roundtable is to advance prospects for the development of space resources through information exchange among government, industry, and academia.
+The Space Resources Roundtable (celebrating its 20th anniversary this year!) brings together space professionals, natural resources industry personnel, financial and legal experts, policy analysts, and entrepreneurs interested in developing the resources of space, including the Moon, Mars, asteroids, comets, and other bodies of the Solar System.
+The goal of the Space Resources Roundtable is to advance prospects for the development of space resources through information exchange among government, industry, and academia from around the world.

 The purpose of the Planetary & Terrestrial Mining Sciences Symposium is to promote a closer relationship between the space and mining sectors.
 The intent is to allow mining experts to network with space scientists and engineers, to share knowledge, and to foster collaboration.

 The meeting will be organized to accommodate technical presentations and roundtable discussions around the following topics:

 - Mars: Preparing to live and work in the Red Planet

 - Asteroids: Stepping stones towards a space resources infrastructure

 - Manufacturing in space: Taking advantage of the space environment

 - Space commerce, legal issues, and international efforts: A multi-dimensional endeavor